What to Eat and Drink Before and After Your Massage Preparing Your Body

 Hydration is essential before a massage to ensure your muscles are supple and ready for manipulation.
 Drink plenty of water throughout the day leading up to your appointment.
 Well-hydrated muscles are more responsive to massage and help in flushing out toxins released during the session.
 However, avoid excessive caffeine or alcohol intake, as these can dehydrate the body and counteract the benefits of hydration.

-Pre-Massage Nutrition: Fueling Your Body
+Pre-Massage Nutrition: Fuelling Your Body

 Post-Massage Hydration: Replenishing Fluids